 How hard is the course?

 While the course is demanding, we have a VERY high success rate.
 The biggest roadblock is people who don't swim well.
 You don't have to be a great swimmer, but you have to know how to swim front crawl (freestyle) with breathing to the side or a proper breaststroke with breathing to the front each stroke.
 Check out the video below to see the entry swimming test.
 We find that a little swimming practice before the course does the trick.
 As for the content, if you do the homework and pay attention during class, the vast majority of candidates are successful.
 The written test is difficult and at the college reading level, but we are really good at preparing students.
 We provide a friendly supportive coaching environment, not a Full Metal Jacket military basic training environment like in some classes.

-1. Must be 15 years old on the first day of the course.
+1. Must be 15 years old on the last day of the course.

 2. Swim 300 yards continuously demonstrating breath control and rhythmic breathing.
 Candidates may swim using the front crawl, breaststroke, or a combination of both, but swimming on the back or side is not allowed.
 Swim goggles may be used only for this test.